Prabhjeet8963/Path/README.md

 # Nitnem

-A web application featuring a curated playlist ofSikh Daily prayers with automatic sequential playback.
+A web application featuring a curated playlist of Sikh Daily prayers with automatic sequential playback.

 ## Features